nigelhorne/Log-WarnDie/README.md

 The given callback function should return 1 to output the given message, or 0 to drop it.
-Useful for noisy messages such as File::stat giving S\_FIFIO is not a valid Fcntl macro.
+Useful for noisy messages such as File::stat giving S\_IFFIFO is not a valid Fcntl macro.

 # LOG LEVELS